microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Contracts.md

 | ---- | ---- | ----------- |
 | visualizerDisplayName | [System.String](https://learn.microsoft.com/dotnet/api/System.String 'System.String') | The display name of the debugger visualizer. |
 | targetType | [System.String](https://learn.microsoft.com/dotnet/api/System.String 'System.String') | The [AssemblyQualifiedName](https://learn.microsoft.com/dotnet/api/System.Type.AssemblyQualifiedName 'System.Type.AssemblyQualifiedName') of the type that is supported by this
 debugger visualizer.<br/><br/>`targetType` must be a concrete type.
-The debugger visualizer will only support objects of type `targetType`, not objects of types extending `targetType`.

-If `targetType` is a generic type, it must be unbound.

-Trailing compoments of the [AssemblyQualifiedName](https://learn.microsoft.com/dotnet/api/System.Type.AssemblyQualifiedName 'System.Type.AssemblyQualifiedName') can be omitted. |
+The debugger visualizer will only support objects of type `targetType`, not objects of types extending `targetType`.<br/><br/>If `targetType` is a generic type, it must be unbound.<br/><br/>Trailing compoments of the [AssemblyQualifiedName](https://learn.microsoft.com/dotnet/api/System.Type.AssemblyQualifiedName 'System.Type.AssemblyQualifiedName') can be omitted. |

 <a name='M-Microsoft-VisualStudio-Extensibility-DebuggerVisualizers-DebuggerVisualizerProviderConfiguration-#ctor-Microsoft-VisualStudio-Extensibility-DebuggerVisualizers-VisualizerTargetType[]-'></a>
 ### #ctor(targets) `constructor`